 Physical Activities Center

 The Physical Activities Center or PAC (1980) provides instructional space for physical education and recreation programs as well as offices for the Athletic Department and Kinesiology and Sport Department.
-Included in the building are three regulation basketball courts, aquatics area with swimming pool, specialized physical education and service facilities, classrooms, locker rooms and team rooms and multi-purpose activity areas.
-The arena has a seating capacity of 2,278 seated or 2,600 standing-room and serves as the home court for the Screaming Eagles' indoor sports programs.
+Included in the building are three regulation basketball courts, specialized physical education and service facilities, classrooms, locker rooms and team rooms and multi-purpose activity areas.
+The building is currently under renovation.
+More updates to this listing will be provided when complete.

 Recreation, Fitness and Wellness Center